I became a UX strategist and researcher in my typical klutzy Kristine fashion—purely by accident. Oops.

 My UX career begins

 Luckily books like “Don’t Make Me Think” by Steve Krug and “E-commerce User Experience” by Jakob Nielsen came out around that time.
-Nielsen quickly became my idol, and I consumed everything he wrote (or anyone he was associated with wrote).
+Nielsen quickly became my mentor, and I consumed everything he wrote (or anyone he was associated with wrote).

 During those formative years, I became fascinated with usability testing.
 I loved talking to customers and watching them use the site.
 They would become confused in ways I had never imagined.
 It was exciting to discover problems and then solve them.